zroe1/toy-models-of-superposition/README.md

 In the graphic below, the grids on the top represent $W^TW$ with the orange squares representing positive numbers in this matrix.
 The bar graphs on the bottom show the extent to which the model represents each input internally.
 The models studied below have 5 dimensions and were trained with 0 sparsity.
 In these training conditions, the toy models represent 5 features: one for each dimension in the model.
+The features are mapped orthogonally and are therefore not in superposition.

 <p align="center">
 <img width="400" alt="relu_linear_0_sparsity" src="https://github.com/zroe1/toy_models_of_superposition/assets/114773939/403f2eec-4773-479b-9a0f-6419fd464387">